Kein/ChasmDeserializer/README.md

 ```

 # CHANGELOG
+Aug 11/18 v0.4a
+- Added support for latest patch 1.03 as of 11.08.2018
+- Added read/write support for CSV (you now can serialize/deserialize)
+  proper CSV format, see https://www.ietf.org/rfc/rfc4180.txt for syntax

 Aug 10/18 v0.4
 - Added OverWorldState deserializing to savedgame
 - Small change in JSOn format for FormattedText - it is now part